macp3o/linux-tweaks/README.md

 The tweaks optimize disk access, networking, memory swapping, video playback, usability, and more for Ubuntu, Mint, or other Debian-based systems.

+The adjustments are particularly beneficial for older and slower systems with limited memory.

 ## Installation
 #### Quick setup